NieuwlandGeo/SLDReader/README.md

 #### PolygonSymbolizer

 Polygons with static fill and stroke style parameters are supported.
-See LineSymbolizer above for supported stroke css-parameters.
-GraphicFill is also supported.
+See LineSymbolizer above for supported properties for the polygon outline.

-GraphicStroke with Mark or ExternalGraphic is supported.
+For filling a polygon with an image, only ExternalGraphic fills are supported.
+Filling a polygon with a regular Mark graphic will result in a solid black fill.

 #### TextSymbolizer